JasonNTran/Team-219-Steamworks/README.md

 #Steamworks 219 V1.0
 * * *
 This is Team 219 Impact's code for the 2017 FRC Steamworks game.
-If you use any of our code please credit use!
+If you use any of our code please credit!
 ##Authors

 * Jason Tran